alecmdunton/alecmdunton.github.io/_pages/about.md

 Online Algorithms
 ------

-Across my projects, whether the goal is compressing data or identifying clusters in large-scale graphs, I am interested in building algorithms that achieve performant results having seen their input once, i.e, online algorithms.
+Across my projects, whether the goal is compressing data or identifying clusters in large-scale graphs, I am interested in building algorithms that achieve performant results having seen their input once, i.e., online algorithms.
 When the data we have to process exceeds available RAM -- or even disk memory -- we want to minimize the number of passes we make over our input and the associated costs of memory movement.
 Online approaches help us address this concern.